 - Make sure there is enough ventilation in your work area.

 Repair and maintenance

-Always check on your wood carving so that if there is a need for repairs, you go for them right away.
-Cleaning and restoration of cracked or scratched parts is part of the maintenance and repair process.
+Always check on your wood carving so that if you need repairs, you go for them immediately.
+Cleaning and restoring cracked or scratched parts is part of the maintenance and repair.
 Prepare the affected area as you fill in cracks and fill the splits.

 Get rid of extra filler as the wood is curing.
 Sand the area and apply a sealer and finish of your choice.
 A carving that stands out attracts a matching finish to the rest of the carving.
 It does not have to show that there is a patch.
 That looks untidy and ugly.